Canelo Alvarez v Terence Crawford: Start time, full card, purses and why Dana White and Netflix are involved | The National

 The huge potential for combat sports on Netflix was evidenced by the staggering numbers recorded for their screening of the Jake Paul v Mike Tyson exhibition bout of November 2024.

-Since then they secured the rights for a major women’s boxing card headlined by the trilogy fight between Katie Taylor and Amana Serrano.
+Since then they secured the rights for a major women’s boxing card headlined by the trilogy fight between Katie Taylor and Amanda Serrano.

 This will be their first men’s boxing card between elite fighters and, should it prove just as successful, then expect Netflix to become a regular bidder for the starrier events the sport produces.